Access to Information and Privacy

 The Access to Information Act provides a right of access to information in records under the control of a government institution in accordance with the principles that government information should be available to the public, that necessary exceptions to the right of access should be limited and specific and that decisions on the disclosure of government information should be reviewed independently of government.

 The Parks Canada Agency’s mandate is to protect and present nationally significant examples of Canada’s natural and cultural heritage and to foster public understanding, appreciation and enjoyment in ways that ensure their ecological and commemorative integrity for present and future generations.
-The Agency is responsible for 46 national parks, 168 national historic sites and 4 national marine conservation areas.
+The Agency is responsible for 46 national parks, 171 national historic sites, 4 national marine conservation areas and one national urban park.
 The Agency is highly decentralized with team members located across the country and often in remote areas.

 Statistical report - Access to Information Act requests